guziks/warp4j/README.md

                        "--java-version"
   --no-optimize        use JRE instead of optimized JDK;
-                       by default jdeps and jlink are used to create optimized JDK for the partiular jar,
+                       by default jdeps and jlink are used to create optimized JDK for the particular jar;
                        JRE is always used for java 8 --pull               check if more recent JDK/JRE distro is available;
                        by default latest cached version that matches